Jurgen Klopp's Liverpool are

 The goal served to quieten the home fans, who got increasingly frustrated.
 They demanded a penalty when Matt Doherty tumbled over Milner's challenge but Craig Pawson got that one spot on.

-Kopites endured flashbacks of Leicester away when Alisson decided to do a Cruyft turn on the edge of his own box.
+Kopites endured flashbacks of Leicester away when Alisson decided to do a Cruyff turn on the edge of his own box.
 Jimenez was inches away from dispossessing the Reds' No 1, who then thwarted Doherty after an error from Naby Keita.

 What was most impressive about the second half was the manner in which Liverpool simply took the sting out of the game.
-They played it as their pace as they kept possession for long periods and didn't give Wolves a sniff.
+They played it at their pace as they kept possession for long periods and didn't give Wolves a sniff.

 Salah lashed narrowly over before Adam Lallana replaced the tiring Keita, who had taken a battering.